You might have heard it before: if you want to get rid of dandruff, don’t drink beer. What’s the theory behind this, and does it actually work?

 The first camp claims that washing your hair with beer will cure dandruff.

 The theory seems to be that since beer is made using yeast and is high in Vitamin B, it makes an excellent dandruff cure.

 Unfortunately, there is absolutely no scientific basis for this – the best way to get rid of dandruff in the shower is still a good shampoo.

-The second, and more prevalent link between beer and dandruff claims that your favourite IPA is the cause of your scalp’s flakiness.
+The second, and more prevalent link between beer and dandruff claims that your favorite IPA is the cause of your scalp’s flakiness.

-The link is generally made between the yeast content of beer and the fact that malassezia is also a yeast.
+The link is generally made between the yeast content of beer and the fact that Malassezia globosa is also a yeast.
 And again, it’s a bit off.

 Much like the ‘beer as a dandruff cure’ myth, the best way to get rid of dandruff and keep it away is still a scientifically formulated and tested anti-dandruff shampoo1.

 1 visible flakes with regular use